WebReflection/magic-view/README.md

     // will be the equivalent of the returned buffer byteLength get size() {}

+    // reads bytes from byteOffset to byteOffset + size and return
+    // a typed array - by default it's a Uint8Array, example:
+    // getTyped(pos, Float64Array.BYTES_PER_ELEMENT, Float64Array):Float64Array
+    // returns a Float64Array with length 1 and the number at its index 0 getTyped(byteOffset:number, size:number, Class:TypedArray = Uint8Array) {
+        return new Class(size);
+    }

     // like any other DataView method except it accepts
     // any TypedArray and it adds that to the underlying buffer
     // on matter the length of it: it will grow if needed.